Second Sunday in Lent B

 The Noah narrative depicts God as "forgetful" but then "remembering."
 The story begins with God regretting creating humankind so thoroughly that God wants to wipe all creation away in a world-wide flood.
 Then God "remembers" Noah and provides a plan to spare Noah, his family and representatives of every creature.
 God provides a second chance.
 After the entire episode, God promises never to destroy the whole earth by flood again.
 As a reminder of that promise, God puts a rainbow in the sky so that every time God sees it God will remember the promise not only to all humankind, but to "every creature."

-Intense introspection leads the psalmist to remind God that he relies on God and God's ways despite the unrelenting mischief of his enemies against him.
+psalmist to remind God that he relies on God and God's ways despite the unrelenting mischief of his enemies against him.
 He then pleads, "Recall Your mercies, O Lord, and Your loving-kindness... they are forever" And "remember me."

-The writer of this letter attributed to Peter presents a picture of the church's rapidly developing interpretation of the meanings of the life, suffering, death and resurrection of Christ.
+this letter attributed to Peter presents a picture of the church's rapidly developing interpretation of the meanings of the life, suffering, death and resurrection of Christ.
 The writer asserts, "Christ suffered for sins once for all," sweeping into Christ's death the entire history of every human sin.
 Then he elaborates on two nights about which the gospels are silent.
 During the time Christ was among the dead, he preached to all, including Noah and his family.
 Their trial by flood "prefigures" baptism, God's redemptive work through Christ extends to every human who ever existed or who ever will exist!

-In last Sunday's gospel, Mark emphasized the direct connection between God's redemptive work in the past and Jesus in the event best described as "transfiguration."
+gospel, Mark emphasized the direct connection between God's redemptive work in the past and Jesus in the event best described as "transfiguration."
 On the occasion of Jesus' baptism, he emphasizes that connection when "the heavens were torn apart and a voice declared 'You are my Son, the Beloved....' " After this momentous event, a time of struggle and temptation follows.
 The number forty sags with the weight of loaded significance-- the chosen wandered in the wilderness for forty years, Noah and his family watched the earth swallowed up during forty days and forty night of rain, etc. etc.

 Biblical relationships are anything but static.
 There is always change.
 Relationships are in jeopardy, then wonderfully restored; promises are made but then forgotten; absence sometimes and full presence other times; betrayal followed by heart-wrenching forgiveness; anger followed by a change of heart.
 Each party in the relationship holds the other accountable.
 All these things are just as true of our relationship with God.